BS Civil Engineering

 ARCE 4012 Architecture and Town Planning 2

-CE 4461 Computer-Aided Analysis and Design of Concrete Structures 1
+CE 4491 Seismic Design of Structures 1

-CE 4912 Design Project (Part-I) 2
+CE 4912 Final Year Design Project (Part-I) 2

 Course Code Course Title Cr.
 Hrs.